Joseph Zimmel Sells 2,024 Shares of FactSet Research Systems Inc. (NYSE:FDS) Stock

-FactSet Research Systems Inc. (NYSE:FDS) Director Joseph Zimmel sold 2,024 shares of FactSet Research Systems stock in a transaction that occurred on Thursday, September 30th.
-The stock was sold at an average price of $398.78, for a total transaction of $807,130.72.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+FactSet Research Systems Inc. (NYSE:FDS) Director Joseph Zimmel sold 2,024 shares of the firm’s stock in a transaction dated Thursday, September 30th.
+The shares were sold at an average price of $398.78, for a total transaction of $807,130.72.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.

 Joseph Zimmel also recently made the following trade(s):